 Poison Ivy Rash Stages and Available Treatments

 At +MEDRITE Urgent Care, our goal is to help you identify, treat, and find relief from poison ivy rash symptoms no matter what stage you’re in.
-Early attention can prevent discomfort from spreading and speed up recovery time.
+Early attention can prevent discomfort from spreading and speed recovery.

 What Are the Stages of a Poison Ivy Rash?

-Poison ivy rashes develop in distinct stages, starting with subtle irritation and potentially progressing to severe blistering if left untreated.
+Poison ivy contact develops rashes in distinct stages, starting with subtle irritation and potentially progressing to severe blistering if left untreated.
 Understanding these phases can help you act fast and seek care before symptoms worsen.

 Early Stage Poison Ivy Rash Signs